 Understanding waiver of subrogation and primary and non-contributory endorsements is important for any business that works under contract — contractors, property managers, service providers, vendors, and consultants.
 These endorsements are standard in commercial insurance, and having them readily available on your policy makes you easier to do business with.

 At SmartInsured, we help Washington businesses set up their policies with the endorsements their contracts require — including blanket additional insured, waiver of subrogation, and primary and non-contributory.
-If you're not sure whether your current policy includes these provisions, or if you need to add them for an upcoming contract, get in touch with us today and we'll make sure your coverage is contract-ready.
+Three ways to get started:

 Ready to Get Covered?